 The goal may lack alignment to our purpose and meaning.
 Goals that we stick with promise to provide us with a quality of life when they are achieved.

-Quality of life for paddlers can be as a simple as what the accomplishment can bring in way of success, validation, achievement or recognition in our sport.
+Quality of life for athletes can be as a simple as what the accomplishment can bring in way of success, validation, achievement or recognition in our sport.

-If you are a paddler who is struggling with a goal, ask yourself; how will I be living when this goal is achieved or, how will my reality be better than it is now, or, how will this goal help define how I feel about myself and my sport.
+If you are an athlete who is struggling with a goal, ask yourself; how will I be living when this goal is achieved or, how will my reality be better than it is now, or, how will this goal help define how I feel about myself and my sport.

 The answers to these questions are the RESULT of your goal.